thewca/wca-regulations-compiler/README.md

 # WCA Regulations Compiler

-Right now it's an attempt to build a more robust tool to check, build, compare WCA Regulations and Guidelines and its translations.
+This is a tool to check, build, compare WCA Regulations and Guidelines and its translations.

 ## Install from PyPi

 Just run `pip install wrc`.

+## External dependencies

+If you want to build the pdf versions, you need the **patched qt** version of [wkhtmltopdf](http://wkhtmltopdf.org/) in your `$PATH`.
+These stable standalone binaries are available [here](http://wkhtmltopdf.org/downloads.html) for several platforms.

+For CJK translations you also need to install some packages providing CJK fonts.
+The official build uses "UnBatang" for Korean (package `fonts-unfonts-core` or alike), and default fonts provided by `fonts-wqy-microhei` for Japanese and Chinese-s.

 ## Run the thing